Dolophine Side Effects

 Applies to methadone: oral liquid, oral solution, oral tablet, oral tablet for suspension

-Along with its needed effects, methadone (the active ingredient contained in Dolophine) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by methadone (the active ingredient contained in Dolophine).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking methadone:Incidence not known
+You should check with your doctor immediately if any of these side effects occur when taking methadone:Incidence not known

 - Black, tarry stools